C37H40O9/AuctionDataCollector/README.md

 # AuctionParser

-Auction data parser for battle net API.
+Auction data parser for battle net API. (not ready yet)

 Collect prices in whiskers box data type for chosen items and realms in database